profikid/guacamole-with-nicotine-plus/readme.md

 - Guacamole Web Interface: 80
 - VNC: 5900
 - Nicotine+: 2234-2239
+- PostgreSQL: 5432
+- pgAdmin: 5050

 ## Notes

 - The VNC password is set to "password".
 Change this in the Dockerfile for better security.
 - This setup is for demonstration purposes.
 In a production environment, implement proper security measures.
 - Nicotine+ is installed in a Python virtual environment within an Alpine Linux container.
+- The `.local` directory for Nicotine+ is mounted as a volume to persist configuration and data.
+- Downloaded files are stored in the `./downloads` directory on the host machine.

 ## Legal Considerations